yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

 - Purpose
   - `sfid` is globally unique across all entities and never reused (temporal uniqueness).
   - `sfid` MUST be safe as a file or directory name across Windows/macOS/Linux.
-  - Human-friendly, entity-scoped IDs (e.g., inventory `id`) may exist but are not canonical.

   - Format
-    - MUST begin with a registered lowercase prefix followed by an underscore (e.g., `loc_`).
-    - After the prefix, allowed characters are: `a–z`, `0–9`, `_`, `-` (underscore, hyphen).
-    - No spaces, dots `.`, slashes `/`, backslashes `\\`, or other special characters.
-    - MUST be lowercase ASCII.
-Tools MUST enforce lowercase; non-lowercase inputs are invalid.
-    - Length SHOULD be between 3 and 64 characters inclusive.
     - Regex (authoritative pattern):
       ```regex
       ^(?=.{3,64}$)[a-z]+_[a-z0-9_-]*[a-z0-9]$
       ```
-      - Anchored; enforces total length 3–64.
-      - Requires lowercase prefix + underscore.
-      - Allows only `a–z`, `0–9`, `_`, `-` after the prefix.
-      - Disallows ending with `_` or `-`.
-      - Use ASCII character classes.
-Values MUST be lowercase.

 - Commit metadata
   - Commits that affect an entity MUST include a machine-parsable token: `::sfid::<SFID>`.

-- Registry and lifecycle
+- Entity store and lifecycle
-  - The data repository MUST contain a root directory `sfids/`.
+  - The data repository MUST contain a root directory `entities/`.
-  - Each `sfid` MUST have a registry file at `sfids/<SFID>.yml` that persists forever, even if the entity is retired.
+  - Each `sfid` MUST have a canonical entity file at `entities/<SFID>.yml` that persists forever, even if the entity is retired.
-  - The registry file provides all the metadata for the entity and enforces temporal uniqueness.
+  - This file is the canonical metadata for the entity and enforces temporal uniqueness.

-  Example `sfids/loc_a1.yml`:
+  Example `entities/loc_a1.yml`:

   ```yaml
   sfid: loc_a1